sbt/website/src/sphinx/Launcher/GettingStarted.md

-To discover where a server is running (or launch it if it is not running), the user downloads the configuration file for the server (call it my.server.configuration) and creates a script to discover the server (call it find-myserver): launch --locate @my.server.properties.
+To discover where a server is running (or launch it if it is not running), the user downloads the configuration file for the server (call it `my.server.configuration`) and creates a script to discover the server (call it `find-myserver`):
+`launch --locate @my.server.properties`.

-This command will print out one string, the URI at which to reach the server, e.g. sbt://127.0.0.1:65501.
+This command will print out one string, the URI at which to reach the server, e.g. `sbt://127.0.0.1:65501`.
 Clients should use the IP/port to connect to to the server and initiate their connection.

-When using the locate feature, the sbt launcher makes these following restrictions to servers:
+When using the `locate` feature, the sbt launcher makes these following restrictions to servers:

 -   The Server must have a starting class that extends the